Collectively optimal routing for congested traffic limited by link capacity: IV. Results

-In Fig.~\ref{Fig.2} results are presented for the ensemble averages of $(B/C)_{avg}$ and $(B/C)_{max}$ for networks with $\left<N\right>\approx 250$.
+In Fig.~\ref{Fig.2} results are presented for the ensemble averages of $(B/C)_{avg}$ and $(B/C)_{max}$ for networks with $\left<N\right>\approx 250$ which were generated for $N_C=120$.
 All error bars represent $2\sigma$ estimates.
 The subscripts $avg$ and $max$ denote the average and respectively maximum over all links of a network with a given link capacity configuration.
 Averaging over an ensemble of network realizations is denoted by angular brackets.
 This is an average over an ensemble of network topologies and over an ensemble of link capacity configurations for each network topology.
-An ensemble of network realizations is characterized by the average number of nodes $\left<N\right>$ and by the probability $P_h$ for a link to be a highway.
+The averages shown in Fig.~\ref{Fig.2} were computed for 100 network topologies and 30 link capacity configurations.
+Each ensemble of network realizations is characterized by the average number of nodes $\left<N\right>$ and by the probability $P_h$ for a link to be a highway.